Hopsan/hopsan/HOPSAN++/buildDebPackage/DebReadme.txt

 ----------------------------------------
 Hopsan will be installed to /opt/hopsan, this is not the standard Debian way.
 To avoid that /opt is removed when Hopsan is uninstalled a hopsan_dummy file will be create in the /opt directory.
-This dummy file will be automatically removed after Hopsan has been removed.
+This dummy file will be automatically removed after Hopsan has been uninstalled.